FLYING taildraggers 1950-2003

 The next morning we flew below sea level over Salton Sea, an unusual opportunity.

-We visited and toured there for 3 days, then headed east along the Mexican border.
+We toured there for 3 days, then headed east along the Mexican border.
 That cleared strip was clearly visible, as were the deep copper mines in Bisbee, Arizona.

 We spent 2 nights in Nogales, from where we drove to a ghost town in the mountains, and to Mexico on their May 5 (Cinco de Mayo) holiday.
 Near Tucson we were allowed in the mostly-outdoor Arizona-Sonora Desert Museum near closing, to see the iconic tall Saguaro cacti receding on a downward slope towards the horizon.
 We toured spectacular Carlsbad Caverns, another National Park.

-On the 21st day of our 23 we were still in Oklahoma, but we got aloft just after a dark turbulent cold front passed eastward, and with a strong tail wind made it to Ithaca, New York.
+On the 21st day of our 23 we were still in Oklahoma, but woke up early and got aloft just after a dark turbulent cold front passed eastward, and with a strong tail wind made it to Ithaca, New York.

 We landed at the Augusta airport on the 23rd day, Sunday.
 We had logged 55.1 hours, for which we paid $18 an hour, with our gasoline costs reimbursed.
 Two of those hours were night flights.